 Named ‘Flowers’ by Portuguese colonialists, who were awestruck by its lush jungles, and white sand beaches, the island is considered the jewel of Indonesia and is fast-becoming a tourism hotspot on the South East Asia backpacking trail.
+Many backpackers reach here via the famous Lombok to Flores boat trip which is one of the most popular adventures in the region.

 Where to stay in Flores